JaveriaZakir/Streamlit-App-for-ML-Models/README.md

-# Streamlit-App-for-ML-Models
-The ML models contains employee churn dataset to predict whether an employe leaves or stays.
-This ML Model is used for predictive modeling to analyze employee churn (attrition) and help HR and management teams identify patterns that can prevent the loss of valuable talent.
+The ML model utilizes an employee churn dataset to predict whether an employee is likely to leave or stay with the organization.
+It serves as a powerful predictive analytics tool for HR and management teams, enabling them to identify key patterns and factors contributing to employee attrition.
+By analyzing these insights, organizations can proactively implement strategies to retain valuable talent and reduce turnover.